Pedro Escarfullery: Baseball Career, Bio, and College Record

 High School Scouting and the Class of 2009

-Perfect Game, the largest amateur baseball scouting platform in the United States, logged Pedro Escarfullery as part of the class of 2009.
-His profile listed him as both a right-handed pitcher and outfielder.
-His fastball was clocked at 81 mph during a 2007 showcase, a solid number for a high-school-aged arm.
+Perfect Game — the largest amateur baseball scouting platform in the United States — logged Escarfullery in its national database as part of the class of 2009.
+His profile listed him as both a right-handed pitcher and an outfielder, a dual classification that reflected genuine versatility rather than roster convenience.

 College Career at Post University

-Pedro Escarfullery enrolled at Post University in Waterbury and joined the Eagles baseball program.
-The 2011 Post University roster confirms his presence as number 31, listed as an outfielder.
-His first year was spent as a freshman, then he returned as a redshirt freshman the following season.
+Escarfullery enrolled at Post University in Waterbury and joined the Eagles baseball program.
+The 2011 Post University roster confirms him as number 31, listed as an outfielder.
+He completed his freshman season, then returned the following year as a redshirt freshman — a common path for prospects who benefit from an extra year of physical and competitive development.

 Transfer to Fisher College and the Fisher Falcons